-Applicants who have been fully accepted for admission into the nursing program and who fall into the categories identified below are eligible to take the Foundations of Nursing Challenge Examination (For Fall 2020, all prerequisites, including taking ATI TEAS with a score of 60% or higher overall since 8/31/18-present time, must be met- see attached catalog page)
+Applicants who have been fully accepted for admission into the nursing program and who fall into the categories identified below are eligible to take the Foundations of Nursing Challenge Examination.
+All prerequisites noted on the program admission page and admission criteria must be me by the deadlines for the year of application- May 18, 2023.